cloudfelipe/Hourly_iOS_Test/README.md

 ## Setup

-Clone project and then install dependencies using [Cocoapods](https://github.com/CocoaPods/CocoaPods) on the root of project:
+Clone project and then install dependencies using [Cocoapods](https://github.com/CocoaPods/CocoaPods) on the root of the project:

 `pod install`